zeno-b/native-silicon-local-llm/README.md

 ## Resilience: never stop, never hang

 Two mechanisms ensure a turn never ends in a raw error or an indefinite hang.

 **Stall timeout.** If the model server sends nothing for `STALL_TIMEOUT` seconds mid-generation (a wedged or OOM-killed server), the request fails fast and feeds into the retry path instead of blocking for minutes.

 **Resilient retries that shrink the right thing.** On failure the turn retries, and critically it shrinks the **input** (re-assembling the prompt with a larger reserve, trimming the trace) as well as the output token budget.
 On a small machine an out-of-memory is almost always prefill of an oversized prompt, so shrinking the reply alone does nothing — shrinking the input does.
 After all retries, the turn degrades to a calm message, never a broken stream.

+**Readiness-aware waiting.** When the model server is OOM-killed, the watchdog restarts it, but reloading a model takes far longer than a fixed sleep.
+Instead of retrying into a still-loading server (which wastes the attempt), a retry polls the server's `/v1/models` endpoint until it responds, up to `READY_WAIT_TIMEOUT` seconds, then retries into a live server.

+**Honest labels.** The retry notice names what actually failed — a stall, a dropped connection (server likely restarting), a true out-of-memory, or a generic error — rather than blaming memory for everything.

 ```mermaid
 flowchart TD